loki52501/DsaMaster/README.md

 Selection sort: it's assuming that there is two subset of an array, one is sorted and the other is unsorted, we insert element one by one from unsorted array to sorted array by finding out the min/max depending on asc/desc order.

 everything here has the worst time complexity of O(n^2)

+# Strings

+1) caesar cipher -- easy
+2) encodestring -- i was struggling here though it's easy, all it took was a small change in if condition.